How Long Do Late Payments Stay on Your Credit Report?

 FAQs

-Q: Can I remove late payments from my credit report before the seven-year period?
+Q: Can I remove late payments from my credit report before the seven years?

 A: While it's challenging, you can dispute inaccuracies with credit bureaus.
 If the late payment information is incorrect, it might be removed from your report.